mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 * **Result**: Received feedback from 14 customers
 * **Grade**: A

-I published a [preview](https://tinypilotkvm.com/blog/rackmount) of the rack mount and got solicited feedback from readers and customers.
+I published a [preview](https://tinypilotkvm.com/blog/rackmount) of the rack mount and solicited feedback from readers and customers.
 The feedback was positive in that people seem excited about it.
-It was also valuable in identifying design flaws early on.
+It was also valuable in identifying some incorrect assumptions.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats